Bekacru/better-fetch/README.md

 # Better Fetch

-A fetch wrapper for typescript that returns the data and the error object.
+A fetch wrapper for typescript that returns data and the error object.
 Works on the browser, node (version 18+), workers, deno and bun.
 Some of the APIs are inspired by [ofetch](https://github.com/unjs/ofetch).

 ## Installation